On weighted Bergman spaces of a domain with Levi-flat boundary: Convergence of the formal solution

 \section{Convergence of the formal solution}

-In this section, we shall prove that the formal holomorphic function whose Taylor coefficients along $D$ are given by the solutions in Proposition \ref{estimate} actually defines a genuine holomorphic function on $\Omega$, and in particular, it lives in the weighted Bergman space $A^2_\alpha(\Omega)$ for all the $\alpha > -1$.
+In this section, we shall prove that the formal power series whose coefficients along $D$ are given by the solutions in Proposition \ref{estimate} actually define genuine holomorphic functions on $\Omega$.
+Moreover, we shall show that they are weighted $L^2$ integrable for any weight order $\alpha > -1$, hence, belong to the weighted Bergman space $A^2_\alpha(\Omega)$.